Ukraine: How to protect yourself against cyberattacks | DW | 04.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Cyberattacks are an emerging weapon of choice in the ongoing Russia-Ukraine war and could have spillover effects across the world.
-They are difficult to predict, but can be managed with proper preparation.
+Though difficult to predict, they can be managed with proper preparation.

 The war in Ukraine isn’t only being fought on the ground — it's also being fought online, prompting the need for organizations and individuals around the world who handle sensitive information to step up cybersecurity protocols.